yovitsa/portfolio/README.md

 And then move the application directory to `www` directory

-8. Move to the application directory and install Pyhton by usign the command
+8. Move to the application directory and install Python by using the command